Raid-Training-Initiative/RTI/text/main/faq.md

 If you're interested in organising official raids with the guild on a regular basis, especially training runs, then please contact an @Officer and we can talk about giving you the @Commander role.

 If you want to help out in our raid trainings and/or organise your own kill runs, CMs, dungeons, or fractals, contact an @Officer and we can talk about giving you the @Lieutenant role.
 This is a good stepping stone towards becoming a commander!

+More info is given in the #become_a_commander channel!
 _ _
 `[18] RTI raids fill up too quickly!
 What do I do?`
 It is difficult to get into raid trainings, but here are some tips to give you better chances of getting into raids with us: